 A new franchise business is a bit of an anomaly.
 You’re new to the scene, but have the recognition of a bigger brand.
 Your customer base is small, yet you’re well-known.
 Your marketing efforts are new, but you have many assets at your disposal.
-Being in this unique situation means you have to take a well thought out approach to get local buzz and referrals.
+Being in this unique situation means you have to take a well thought out approach to get local buzz, referrals and ultimately effectively promote your business.
 One of the best ways to do so is by word of mouth.

 Influencer marketing is the new paradigm